stevenlsenior/intro_to_R/intro_to_R.Rmd.md

 What is R?
 ========================================================
+R is...
 - A programming language (sort of)
 - A statistical computing environment
 - A way of life (some would say a cult)
+- A free replacement for SPSS / Stata / SAS

+R was created with the idea that people can start by using the built in functions and gradually progress to writing their own functions and programming.

+That said, the learning curve can still feel a bit steep.

 Why bother learning R?